AlexandreDecan/sismic/docs/time.rst

 Delayed events
 ==============

-Sismic also provides support for delayed events.
+Sismic also has support for delayed events, i.e. events that will be triggered in the future.

 When a delayed event is queued in an interpreter at time ``T`` with delay ``D``, it is not processed by a call to :py:meth:`~sismic.interpreter.Interpreter.execute` or to :py:meth:`~sismic.interpreter.Interpreter.execute_once` unless the current clock time value exceeds ``T + D``.

-Delayed events can be created using the :py:class:`~sismic.model.DelayedEvent` class by providing a ``delay`` parameter:
+Delayed events can be created simply by providing a ``delay`` parameter when an :py:class:`~sismic.model.Event` instance is created, or when calling an interpreter's :py:meth:`~sismic.interpreter.Interpreter.queue` method.

 .. testcode:: delayed

     from sismic.io import import_from_yaml
-    from sismic.interpreter import Interpreter, Event, DelayedEvent
+    from sismic.interpreter import Interpreter

     statechart = import_from_yaml(filepath='examples/elevator/elevator.yaml')
     interpreter = Interpreter(statechart)

-    interpreter.queue(DelayedEvent('floorSelected', floor=4, delay=5))
+    interpreter.queue('floorSelected', floor=4, delay=5)

 Delayed events are not processed by the interpreter, as long as the current clock